jonlpersson/ed-latimore/site/_drafts/waiting-until-marriage-why-i-m-still-a-virgin.md

 Men, women, I’m speaking to both of you.
 You have so much more value than just the sex that you can bring.
 I hope you can see it.
 Because quite honestly, you're worth the wait, and so am I.

-**To learn more about Monique's approach to celibacy, check out her books&nbsp;*Pursuing Purity Under Pressure: Encouraging Singles & Young Adults on Living Pure in Today's World* and *Satisfying Single...for now!***
+**To learn more about Monique's approach to celibacy, check out her books&nbsp;*Pursuing Purity Under Pressure: Encouraging Singles & Young Adults on Living Pure in Today's World* and *Satisfying Single...for now!*&nbsp;Also, sign up for her newsletter at&nbsp;[https://pursuingpurity.info](https://pursuingpurity.info/){: target="_blank"}**